English Language Institute

 CMU has many services for students, offered by various offices.
 Decisions regarding disability specific accommodations are made on a case by case basis.
-The registration process is a complex and lengthy one (4-6 weeks).
+Determination of accommodations through Student Disability Services typically takes 7-10 business days once a request for accommodations and verification of documentation has be received.
 Start the process now.
 The "Register as a Student with a Disability" page on the SDS website will walk you through the process.

 Productive and successful students need sufficient resources, and graduate students can get what they need through the CMU Libraries.
 The Park Library offers a quiet atmosphere for study, computers and access to printing and scanning, access to journals and books, and librarians trained to help students with research.

 The library building is open more than 100 hours per week and includes access to more than 350 computer workstations with printing capability.
 Wireless access (including printing) is available for laptop users.

 The Libraries’ collections offer a vast amount of materials for research and learning, including almost 1,000,000 print books and journals as well as electronic access to more than 30,000 journals and 50,000 electronic books.
 Copies of items not available at CMU can be obtained (at no cost to the student) from other libraries through the library’s Documents on Demand office.